I Found the Ultimate Bath Towels: Ever-Fluffy, Easy to Hang, and 40% Off

 I own a lot of (read: one too many) bath towels.
 My tiny linen closet is teeming with a full set of Dusen Dusen stripes, waffle weaves from Brooklinen, random buys, and a pair of Nate Berkus for Target designs I can’t seem—don’t want!—to get rid of.
 But out of my entire collection, not a single one has a handy hanging loop.
 That’s why when it came to choosing a new set, functionality won over fashion.
 I had to give Havly a try.

 The other reason I was intrigued by Havly?
-A full set is only $77 and includes a generously sized bath towel (30-by-58 inches), a hand towel, and two washcloths.
+A full set won’t run you more than $100 and includes a generously sized bath towel (30-by-58 inches), a hand towel, and two washcloths.
 To put that in perspective, a single bath towel from Tekla will run you $75.
-And right now, that price tag is even less.
-Exclusive to our readers, take 20% off your entire order this Presidents’ Day weekend (February 17 to 20) by popping in the promo code DOMINO20 at checkout.
+And right now, that price tag is even less: Everything is 40% off.

 If a loop isn’t enough to win you over, I hear you.
 I was also shocked at how plush these towels felt straight out of the box.
 Despite the cushy feel, they’re still plenty absorbent, which I’m guessing is due to the patent-pending Wünderweave technology using 100% Aegean cotton that the brand touts.
 To describe them as quick drying might be a stretch, since I’ve noticed that they hold onto water.
 But after multiple rinse cycles, and even through a heavy-duty dryer, that spongy, fluffy feel has survived, and they do promise to endure 1,000 washes.
 For now, they’re easily the softest towels I own—and perhaps it’s a sign that the time has come to say goodbye to those years-old buys.